renevoorburg/srda/README.md

 This repository ([https://github.com/renevoorburg/srda)](https://github.com/renevoorburg/srda)) provides the scripts that are used to create [https://data.digitopia.nl/srda#](https://data.digitopia.nl/srda#).
 Actually, only [srda_virtuoso.sparql](./srda_virtuoso.sparql) is used, the script [srda_virtuoso.sparql](./srda_virtuoso.sparql) provides an equivalent using a CONSTRUCT query for reference and conveniance.

-These queries expected the named graph `<http://rdaregistry.info/Elements/v5.0.19/>` to be loaded with all regular official RDA element definitions, as can be downloaded from [https://github.com/RDARegistry/RDA-Vocabularies/releases](https://github.com/RDARegistry/RDA-Vocabularies/releases).
-That excludes the object, datatype and unconstrained definitions and the 'rof' definitions.
+These queries expected the named graph `<http://rdaregistry.info/Elements/v5.0.19/>` to be available and loaded with all regular official RDA element definitions.
+These can be downloaded from [https://github.com/RDARegistry/RDA-Vocabularies/releases](https://github.com/RDARegistry/RDA-Vocabularies/releases).
+The object, datatype and unconstrained and 'rof' definitions should not be loaded.

 ## What about the RDA exical aliasses?

-Indeed, RDA does provided so called *lexical aliases*.
-Those lexical aliases are even used to create `srda`, so why not use them?
+Indeed, RDA does provide so called *lexical aliases*.
+Those lexical aliases are even used to create `srda`, so why not use those in your RDF?

 The problem with the lexical aliases as provided by the official RDA definitions is multifold:

 * The property used to define lexical aliases, `<http://metadataregistry.org/uri/profile/regap/lexicalAlias>` is **not an internet standard**,
-* Its is **not defined properly**, looking it up results in a `http-404` error.
+* It is **not defined properly**, looking it up results in a `http-404` error.
 * Its **semantics are unclear**.

 Using `owl:sameAs`, as `srda` does, fixes these shortcomings.